defi-wonderland/handbook/sites/wonderland/docs/development/research/onboarding/knowledge-base/defi/amm.md

 $(x_1 \cdot x_2 \cdot ... \cdot x_n)^{1/n} = k$

-where each xi could be weighted differently, making it possible to structure liquidity among multiple assets in varying ratios.
+Where each xi could be weighted differently, making it possible to structure liquidity among multiple assets in varying ratios.

 While these rules govern how pools quote prices, liquidity providers have incentives to deposit assets because each swap generates **fees**, typically deducted from the asset a trader inputs.
 LPs receive LP tokens that track their share of the total pool.
 Over time, fees accrue in the pool's balances, potentially increasing the amount of underlying assets each LP token can claim.
 However, liquidity providers also face **impermanent loss**, which can reduce or negate fee gains if the prices of the pooled assets diverge.
 Some AMMs allow community voting on the fee level, in which case the largest LP token holders can influence protocol parameters.